Alcidespb24/Alcidespb24/README.md

-# 👋 Hi, I'm Alcides Pérez
+# 👋 Hi, I'm Alcides Perez

 I am a **Computer Engineer** from **Miami, Florida**, currently pursuing my Master's in Computer Science with a concentration in Data Science and Artificial Intelligence at **FIU**.
 I have a deep passion for developing AI-driven solutions, algorithmic trading models, and working on real-world applications in various industries like healthcare and finance.
 I focus on solving complex problems through software engineering, data analysis, and automation.